-Earlier this month, I shared some observations supplied by Spotify regarding my and my friends’ music listening patterns from 2020.
-But, I don’t feel like frequency automatically dictates favorites.
+Earlier this month, I shared some observations regarding my and my family’s musical preferences and listening patterns from 2021.
+But, those observations were heavily influenced by circumstances and frequency — and I honestly don’t feel like frequency automatically dictates favorites.
 At least, I’ve been thinking about my picks for this year, and I can verify that my Spotify Top Ten is not the same as my actual, all-things-considered, comprehensive Top Ten for the year.

 And for anyone who might appreciate more context, my explanations for each selection are included with the listing (reverse rank-order), below:

 #10 – Away in a Manger (Jon McLaughlin)